Small Cottage Garden Ideas

 Attach one end of the fence to an arbor.
 It acts as an inviting entry point to the main path of the garden.
 It also supports climbing roses and a clematis.

-One alternative to a fence is to plant a blooming hedge.
+Another alternative is to plant a flowering hedge.

 Rose of Sharon ‘Purple Pillar’ would be stunning and take up very little room.

-If you have enough space, a pannicle hydrangea hedge would be lovely and bloom from July until fall.
+If you have enough space, a pannicle hydrangea hedge would be lovely and bloom from early summer until fall.

 Pathways and edging